LostImbecile/SZFetchGUI/README.md

 The SZ File Extractor is an alternative to Fmodel for extracting audio and locres files in particular from Sparking Zero, with the ability to filter and know the respective name of the character or type of file rather than relying on online lists.
+All languages supported for character names.

 Works with any Sparking Zero version, and fixes the corrupted files issue Fmodel has as far as I've been told.